SMU vs. Memphis NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- SMU has combined with its opponents to score more than 70.5 points in four of seven games this season.
+- SMU and its opponents have combined to put up more than 70.5 points in four of seven games this season.

-- Memphis and its opponents have combined to score more than 70.5 points in one game this season.
+- The two teams combine to score 74.3 points per game, 3.8 more than the total in this contest.

-- The combined points per game average of the two teams, 74.3, is 3.8 points above Saturday's over/under.

-- These two squads combine to surrender 55 points per game, 15.5 fewer than this contest's over/under.
+- This contest's over/under is 15.5 points above the 55 these two squads combine to allow per game this season.

-- Mustangs games have an average total of 66.1 points this season, 4.4 fewer than Saturday's over/under.

-- The 61.8 PPG average total in Tigers games this season is 8.7 points fewer than this game's over/under.
+- In 2021, games involving the Tigers have averaged a total of 61.8 points, 8.7 fewer than this game's set over/under.

 SMU Stats and Trends

-- This season, the Mustangs have an ATS record of 3-2 in their five games as a favorite of 4.5 points or more.
+- The Mustangs have an ATS record of 3-2 in their five games as a favorite of 4.5 points or more so far this season.

-- SMU's games this year have hit the over four times in seven opportunities (57.1%).
+- SMU's games this year have hit the over on four of seven set point totals (57.1%).

 - SMU is 4-3 against the spread and 7-1 overall in games when it records more than 29.6 points.

-- In games that SMU amasses over 409.8 yards, the team is 4-1 against the spread and 6-0 overall.
+- When SMU piles up more than 409.8 yards, the team is 4-1 against the spread and 6-0 overall.

 - This year, the Mustangs have turned the ball over 11 times, seven more than the Tigers' takeaways (4).